anwarhossain1/timeline_with_posts/README.md

-# NextBlog
+# Thoughts

-A minimal, responsive, and easy-to-use blog template.
+A minimal, responsive, and easy-to-use website.

 ### Introduction

-NextBlog is **True simplicity rather than simplicity**✨, it is a minimal, responsive, and easy-to-use blog template ⚡.

-Simple and clean, it is designed to place the reader's attention on what really matters: the content.
+This project is a React-based UI application that displays a "timeline" of posts using data fetched from three APIs.
+The application showcases the integration of user information, posts, and comments into a cohesive timeline view.

 ### Tech Stack

 - [Next.js](https://nextjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)
 - [MDX](https://mdxjs.com/)